shazz/shazzam/README.md

 And where it took its inspiration from multiple famous C64 tools:

-- `KickC`: a Kiss Assembler code generator using a C-like language.
+- `KickC`: a Kiss Assembler code generator using a subset of C language.
 - `C64jasm`: a Cross Assembler supporting inline extensions using pure Javacript.
-- `Bass`: an `ACME`-like cross assembler using Lua for scripting and internal emulator for testing.
+- `Bass`: an `ACME`-like cross assembler using `Lua` for scripting and internal emulator for testing.
 - `Sparkle`: an IRQ Loader managing on time loading of data and code segments.
-- `Raistlin's C++ code generator`: Raistlin/G*P's top secret framework to code awesome demos
+- `Raistlin's C++ code generator`: Raistlin/G*P's top secret framework to code awesome demos.

 As a result, by using all those great modern C64 Development tools, I found out that state of the art demo effects are mostly based on code generation, most of the time using cross-assembler macros and external tools.

 So the usage of non assembler tooling became more important than the assembly code itself, that's why I thought that "reversing" the cross assembler idea (meaning providing a good but basic cross-assembler with quite powerful, complex and more or less standard macro language) would make sense: don't extend the cross assembler with some kind of complex scripting language but extend existing high level languages with simple assembler capabilities.

-This is the magic of `Shazzam`, write Python code as usual, to process your images, create your lookup tables, read your SID files.... no limit to your creativity then, generate the assembly code required to use this data as you would do with the cross-assembler.
+This is the magic of `shazzam`, write Python code as usual, to process your images, create your lookup tables, read your SID files.... no limit to your creativity then, generate the assembly code required to use this data as you would do with the cross-assembler.

 ### Features in brief